 Trash is trash.
 Doesn’t matter if it’s floating in outer space or lying on the streets.
 Trash needs to be removed, even in The Intergalactic Trashman, and swiftly.
-Fortunately for interstellar travelers, Kepler and his ever-loyal partner Xana are on the job, ready to clean up outer space as it were.
+Fortunately for interstellar travellers, Kepler and his ever-loyal partner Xana are on the job, ready to clean up outer space as it were.
 Oh and kick some pirate booty, while they’re at it.
 Why?
-To avoid stagnation, I suppose?
-Hard to say.
+To avoid stagnation?

 We started The Intergalactic Trashman’s development back in 2013 and we have put a great deal of effort in every aspect of the game, working exclusively on this project for no money.
 We are running out of savings, and we need your help to achieve our purpose and make of this the game we dreamed of.